corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 ### Recommended Companion Mods

+[Machine Shipset Add-on: Gigastructural Engineering Ringworlds - Titanic, Behemoth, and Gargantuan]() to enable the Machine Shipset graphics for all three additional sizes of ringworlds added by Gigastructural Engineering.
+Warning: the graphics were not edited to reduce curvature, so it produces fairly bendy-looking rings.

 [Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102) to apply the owner's graphical culture to the ringworld from Origin: Shattered Ring.
 Using my mod Subtle Polish is not recommended due to a high likelihood of conflicts with Gigas.

 [Machine Shipset Add-on: Shattered Ring Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
 This mod adds missing graphical definitions to the Machine Shipset.

+### When to Install

+This mod can be safely added after the game has started, but should not be removed from a game in-progress.
+It can theoretically be removed from a game in progress - any standard ringworlds should will likely revert to the fallback appearance for the Machine Shipset (`mammalian_01`), except for the special Origin: Shattered Ring starting section.
+Back up your savegame before attempting to remove a mod.

 ### Known Issues